25 December 2025

 Why Projection-Based AR in manufacturing is a Game-Changer

-The most important reason for its success is simple:
+The most important reason for the growing success of projection-based AR in manufacturing is simple:

 Operators don’t have to wear or hold anything.